alby13/pursuer-ai-assistant/README.md

 alby13 is not affiliated with ArliAI and has not been paid to program or promote it.

-You may use and modify the program for yoursel, but you may not share or distribute the program.
+You may use and modify the program for yourself, but you may not share or distribute the program.
 All remaining rights are reserved.

+The Software shall not be used for commercial purposes without the express written permission of the copyright holder.